 Simply remove the router's power cord from the wall outlet or from the unit.
 Wait about 10 seconds before plugging it back in.
 Allow about 3 min for it to start back up and re-connect to the internet automatically.

-We recommend performing the power off/on maintenance for your router every 30 to 60 days or anytime you see unusual behavior.
+We recommend performing a router reboot every 60 days or anytime you see unusual behavior.

 Test your speed